 21.105 RIGHT TO APPEAL [Eff.
-11/1/13]
+5/1/16]

-Any licensee or designee adversely affected or aggrieved by these rules or by the Department's decisions in regard to implementation of these rules, has the right to appeal and ask for a judicial review of the Department's action in accordance with Section 24-4-101, et seg., C.R.S.
+Any licensee or designee adversely affected or aggrieved by these rules or by the Department's decisions in regard to implementation of these rules, has the right to appeal to the Colorado Department of Personnel and Administration, Office of Administrative Courts, and may subsequently seek judicial review of the Department's action in accordance with Section 24-4-101, et seq., C.R.S.

-- A. The following actions may be submitted to an Administrative Law Judge for an evidentiary hearing: denial of a license or designation, provisional license, probationary license, revocation, denial of a waiver, limitation of a license, denial of a modification. - B. After written notification from the Department of intended action, the licensee or designee has twenty one (21) calendar days to submit a written appeal.
-The appeal must be received by the Division of Behavioral Health within twenty one (21) days of the date the written notification of action letter sent by the Department. - C. In all cases except waiver denials, the Department will file a notice of charges with the Office of Administrative Courts to begin the administrative process.
-In waiver denials, the Appellant's request for appeal shall be forwarded to the Office of Administrative Courts. - D. An answer to the notice of charges shall be due twenty one (21) calendar days after the date of mailing of the notice of charges. - E. The Office of Administrative Courts shall send out a procedural order directing the course of the proceedings and setting the matter for hearing.
+A. The following actions may be submitted to an Administrative Law Judge for an evidentiary hearing: denial of a license or designation, provisional license, probationary license, revocation, denial of a waiver, limitation of a license, denial of a modification.

+- B. After written notification from the Department of intended action, the licensee or designee has twenty one (21) calendar days to submit a written appeal.
+The appeal must be received by the Division of Behavioral Health within twenty one (21) days from the date the written notification of action letter was sent by the Department. - C. In all cases except waiver denials, the Department will file a notice of charges with the Office of Administrative Courts to begin the administrative process.
+In waiver denials, the Appellant's request for appeal shall be forwarded to the Office of Administrative Courts.
+Once the appellant's request is forwarded to the Office of Administrative Courts, the Department may file a notice of charges. - D. An answer to the notice of charges shall be due twenty one (21) calendar days after the date of mailing of the notice of charges. - E. The Office of Administrative Courts shall send out a procedural order directing the course of the proceedings and setting the matter for hearing. - F. Subsequent to an evidentiary hearing at the Office of the Administrative Courts and the issuance of a final agency decision, a party may seek to appeal the final agency decision through judicial review in accordance with Section 24-4-106, C.R.S.